Disclaimer and liabilities

 The ZSA resource team aim to routinely review and update content in accordance with case study developments and from correspondence with case study owners.
 Whilst every effort is made, we cannot guarantee that information is accurate and up-to-date.

-The Practical Help resource within the ZSA Resource Website is for the purpose of supporting users, or individuals in contact with users, to access tailored information and be signposted to professional help as indicated by user responses to the questionnaire.
-Practical Help is not an assessment tool of mental state or risk of harm to oneself or of another, including risk of harm to others.
-The ZSA aims to signpost users to professional support or other resources that may be helpful to the user, but does not provide any assurances of Practical Help preventing harm.
+The Need Urgent Help? resource within the ZSA Resource Website has been designed for the purpose of supporting users, or individuals in contact with users who seek mental health support, to access information and be signposted to professional help.
+The ZSA aims for the resources to be helpful to the user, but does not provide any assurances preventing harm.
 If the user or another person is seen to be at immediate risk we strongly recommend urgent consultation with a healthcare professional.

 The ZSA may also signpost users to helpful information about mental health, suicide, and the factors that can contribute to poor psychological wellbeing and reaching crisis.
 Whilst the ZSA make every effort to source information from reliable sources, we cannot guarantee that information is accurate and up-to-date.

 The ZSA uses Twitter, Instagram, LinkedIn and Facebook and free messaging services offered by third parties (e.g. Zoom, Skype, Microsoft Teams) as tools in its efforts to communicate clearly, quickly and in an engaging manner to people interested in our work.